Nonprofit Campaigns: An Ultimate Guide and 4+ Examples

 Are there different types of nonprofit campaigns?

-This graphic shows ten popular types of nonprofit campaigns, which are discussed in more detail below.
+Common types of nonprofit campaigns, as discussed in more detail below.

 Awareness Campaign

 Is there something happening with your cause that people need to know about?
-Maybe a new study just got released or a relevant event is making national news.
-If so, then an awareness campaign is what you need.
-This type of nonprofit campaign is all about spreading knowledge and encouraging supporters to share what they learn.
+Maybe a new study was freshly released or a major event is making national news.
+If so, your nonprofit might start an awareness campaign to:

 Engagement Campaign